An image showing common lead generation mistakes

 5 common lead generation mistakes

 While there are tons of lead generation challenges revenue teams encounter in their day-to-day, there are also a variety of mistakes they should avoid.
-Often, lead generation mistakes seem like the right strategy at first but end up causing negative results.
+These common mistakes look like smart tactics but actually hurt conversion rates.

 Here are some of the most common lead generation mistakes to look out for and you should avoid them: